All you need to know about kitchen layouts

 Take your time to think them through.
 Then, once you have a firm idea for the layout, check out our ultimate guide to designing your kitchen to find out how to make it look stunning.

 This layout involves running a row of cabinets along two adjacent walls of the kitchen, forming an L-shape.
-The simplicity of this layout is an attractive feature, and it can be particularly useful in long, narrow kitchens as it leaves one long side completely free of cabinets.
+The simplicity of this layout is an attractive feature, and it can be beneficial in long, narrow kitchens as it leaves one long side completely free of cabinets.

 You also have the flexibility to experiment with different configurations of the triangle principle.